 For the last four years, Anita has been part of a team of young people who help make decisions on which organisations are awarded funding from The National Lottery Community Fund.
 She’s voiced her opinions and used her experiences to contribute to where over £20 million of grants were awarded which are making a difference to young people across Northern Ireland.

-As the current team step down, The National Lottery Community Fund wants to recruit a new group of young people who can be influencers, advocates, researchers and decision makers and bring their experience and their voice into our grant making as part of our new Young People In the Lead team.
+As the current team step down, The National Lottery Community Fund wants to recruit a new group of young people who can be influencers, advocates, researchers and decision makers and bring their experience and their voice into our grant making as part of our new Young People team.

 Anita continued: “I was 21 when I first joined the young people group at The National Lottery Community Fund.
 I believe in taking action to make the future of young people better, so this group was a perfect fit for me.